helenclx/leilukin-site/src/pages/about.md

 Feel free to drop a message and say hi on [my guestbook](/guestbook)!

+This site is currently hosted on Netlify and Neocities.
 If you also have a Neocities account, you can follow this site through its [Neocities profile](https://neocities.org/site/leilukin).

 ![A website button with Penelope the cat, the mascot of Neocities, and the text 'hosted by neocities'](/assets/banners/hosted-by-neocities.png "Hosted by Neocities")